Pat Carney

 A member of the Progressive Conservative Party of Canada, she first ran for the House of Commons of Canada during the 1979 Canadian federal election, but was defeated.
 She ran again in the election the following year and won, representing the district of Vancouver Centre.
-After winning a second term in the 1984 elections, she held the cabinet positions of minister of Energy, Mines and Resources from 1984 to 1986 and minister of International Trade from 1986 to 1988 under Prime Minister Brian Mulroney.
+After winning a second term in the 1984 elections, she held three cabinet positions under Prime Minister Brian Mulroney: minister of Energy, Mines and Resources from 1984 to 1986, minister of International Trade from 1986 to 1988 and President of the Treasury Board for eight months in 1988.
+She was the first woman named to each of these three major economic cabinet positions.
 She did not seek a third term during the next federal election in 1988, and was succeeded by future prime minister Kim Campbell.
 In 1990, Mulroney appointed her to the Senate, where she served until her resignation in 2008.